lolow/sublime-gams/README.md

 	$inlinecom {}
 	$inlinecom /* */

+## GAMS Custom launcher

+You can create a custom GAMS call ("Build" in Sublime Text).
+Go to Preferences > Packages Settings > GAMS > Build Custom.
+It creates a file in **User**, called 'Gams Custom.sublime-build'.
+Copy the content of the default build file (Preferences > Packages Settings > GAMS > Build Custom) and modify the content according to your needs.
+Some examples are given in comment.

+To use it, you need now to select Tools > Build System > Gams Custom in order to use it.
+Note that you can create several build files for your different needs.

 ## Support

 Any remarks, suggestion about the syntax highlighting have to be adressed to the author `Laurent Drouet`.